nevermined-io/app_docs/docs/tutorials/first-steps/03-navigate-app.md

 # Navigating the payments app

 Once you have logged into the app, you will be able to navigate the app and use its features.

 ## Personal Area

-In the header, you will see a new menu item called "My Area".
-If you click on it you, will be able to navigate through your personal area where you will be able to find all the assets and subscriptions you published, etc.
+In the header, you will see a new menu item called "Dashboard".
+If you click on it you, will be able to navigate through your personal area where you will be able to find all the assets and plans you published, etc.

 <p align="center"><img src="/images/tutorials/my-area/my-area-submenu.png"/></p>